-The table below sets forth the expenses to be incurred in connection with the issuance and distribution of the Common Stock to be registered and offered hereby.
-Such expenses will be paid by the Selling Stockholders.
+The table below sets forth the estimated expenses to be incurred in connection with the issuance and distribution of the Common Stock to be registered and offered hereby.
+Such expenses will be paid by the Selling Stockholders; provided that if the Underwriters exercise their over-allotment option, a pro rata portion of such expenses shall be payable by the Company based upon the relative number of shares of Common Stock sold by the Company and the Selling Stockholders.

-SEC Registration Fee \$7,753

-NASD Filing Fee 8,871

-New York Stock Exchange Listing Fee

-Accounting Fees and Expenses

-Transfer Agent and Registrar Fees

-Printing, Distribution and Engraving Expenses

-Legal Fees and Expenses (other than Blue Sky)

-Blue Sky (including legal fees and expenses)

-Miscellaneous

-Total \$

-========
+SEC Registration Fee NASD Filing Fee New York Stock Exchange Listing Fee Accounting Fees and Expenses Transfer Agent and Registrar Fees Printing, Distribution and Engraving Expenses 8,871 1,500 50,000 1,000 Legal Fees and Expenses (other than Blue Sky) Blue Sky (including legal fees and expenses) Miscellaneous 100,000 10,000 Total \$250,000 ======